M. L. Carr

-Michael Leon Carr (born January 9, 1951) is an American former professional basketball player in the National Basketball Association (NBA) and American Basketball Association (ABA), and former head coach and General Manager of the Boston Celtics.
+Michael Leon Carr (born January 9, 1951) is an American former professional basketball player, coach, and executive.
+He played in the National Basketball Association (NBA) for nine seasons with the Detroit Pistons and Boston Celtics.
+He won two NBA championships with the Celtics in 1981 and 1984.
+He also played in the Eastern Basketball Association, European Professional Basketball League, and American Basketball Association.
+After retiring from playing, Carr returned to the Celtics as general manager during the 1994–95 season and head coach from 1995 to 1997.

 Playing career

 In Teachey, North Carolina, Carr was the first African-American member of Wallace-Rose Hill High School's basketball team.
-Afterwards, he played four years at Guilford College, and was then selected by the Kansas City Kings of the National Basketball Association with the seventh pick of the fifth round of the 1973 NBA draft, though he never played for the team.
+Afterwards, he played four years at Guilford College in Greensboro, North Carolina, and won the NAIA championship in 1973.
+He was selected by the Kansas City Kings of the National Basketball Association with the seventh pick of the fifth round of the 1973 NBA draft, though he never played for the team.
 He subsequently signed with the Kentucky Colonels but was one of the final roster cuts the Colonels made in camp, and was released.

-The following season, Carr played in Israel for the American-owned Israel Sabras in the short-lived European Professional Basketball League.
+Carr spent the 1973–74 season with the Hamilton Pat Pavers of the Eastern Basketball Association (EBA) where he averaged 15.0 points and 7.2 rebounds per game.
+He started the following season with the Scranton Apollos but departed in December 1974 to join the European Professional Basketball League (EPBL).
+Carr played in Israel for the American-owned Israel Sabras in the short-lived EPBL.
 For leading his team to the championship, leading the league in scoring, and emerging second in rebounding, he was named Most Valuable Player.

 During the 1975–76 ABA season, Carr played for the Spirits of St. Louis, averaging 12.2 points and 6.2 rebounds per game, and was named to the ABA's All-Rookie Team.
-The Spirits of St. Louis were one of two ABA teams (the Colonels being the other) that did not join the NBA in the ABA–NBA merger, and as a result Carr joined the NBA as a member of the Detroit Pistons from 1976-79.
-Upon his arrival in Detroit, he famously delivered the one-liner "Hey, since I'm here, I'm going to change my name from M. L. Carr to Abdul Automobile."
+The Spirits of St. Louis were one of two ABA teams (the Colonels being the other) which did not join the NBA in the ABA–NBA merger, and as a result he joined the NBA as a member of the Detroit Pistons from 1976-79.
+Upon his arrival in Detroit, he famously delivered a one-liner "Hey, since I'm here, I'm going to change my name from M. L. Carr to Abdul Automobile."
 During the 1976-77 NBA season, Carr played all 82 games and averaged the second most points of any Piston at 13.3, behind only Bob Lanier.
 The 1977 NBA Playoffs marked Carr's first postseason appearance, though Detroit, then in the Western Conference, were eliminated in the first round by the Golden State Warriors.
 On December 27, 1978, Carr set a career high with 36 points scored in a win against the Houston Rockets.